-When purchasing a fine painting I know an increasing number of buyers are very keen to see their purchases accompanied by a Certificate of Authenticity.
-In the UK this means that whether they are buying from a gallery in the West End, a fine art show such as Olympia in London, or a part-time picture seller on ebay they believe the presence of a nicely printed and signed CoA to be of great importance, and they are entirely wrong.
+When purchasing a fine painting I know an increasing number of clients are very keen to see their purchases accompanied by a Certificate of Authenticity.
+In the UK this means that whether they are buying from a gallery in the West End, a fine art show such as LAPADA in London, or even a part-time picture seller on ebay they believe the presence of a printed and signed CoA to be of great importance, and they are entirely wrong.

 Unless it is signed by the artist themselves, their official agent or an internationally acknowledged expert on the artist a “certificate of authenticity” is meaningless.
 I would estimate that around 99% of all CoA’s in circulation are utterly redundant, and with respect to authenticity carry about as much weight as a note from the seller’s mum.

 Here’s the truth; a formal Certificate of Authenticity is not necessarily required to prove a work of art is genuine.
 Any valid receipt, bill of sale or proof of purchase either directly from the artist or from a professional dealer will do – and is infinitely more useful than a so-called ‘certificate’ issued by someone whose signature carries no legal authority.

 The CoA has probably become so important in buyer’s minds because many of us grow up with an innate respect for official-looking signed documents, but there are no legal parameters as to who can sign and issue CoA’s.
 Literally anyone can write a CoA, whether they’re qualified to or not.
 And these things have been issued for years so just because a CoA wasn’t issued yesterday doesn’t mean the work of art it purports to authenticate is genuine.
 When buying an old oil painting the maxim is the same as when buying any antique; the fact that something has age doesn’t always mean it’s any good, or even ‘right’.